Skip to content

 • The Starry Wisdom: An anthology of stories and comics that are a tribute to H.P.
 Lovecraft.
 Some great writers recruited to the project and some amazing work within.

 • Lovecaft eZine: An ongoing project that has produced many, many stories – some real gems in the mix there and a project totally worth supporting!
+Get Autumn Cthulhu from them – so much good fiction!

-Best Lovecraftian Non-Fiction & Beyond
+Best Lovecraftian Non-Fiction Things

-• The Annotated Lovecraft: By the great Lovecraftian scholar S.T.Joshi, its a great way to read his works and get an insight to how he wrote them.
+• The Annotated Lovecraft: By the great Lovecraftian scholar S.T.Joshi, it’s a great way to read his works and get an insight to how he wrote them.

 Honourable mention: Dark Mirror (cos I wrote it!)